melezhik/outthentic/README.md

 Stories are just perl scripts placed at project sub-directories and named `story.pl`.

-Every story is a small testing scenario to execute.
+Every story is a small program with stdout gets tested.

-One my think about them like about  `*.t` files in a perl test suite.

 Let's create two stories for our calc project.
 One story for \`addition' operation and another for \`multiplication':